kenyafernandes/kenyafernandes.github.io/_pages/outreach.md

     </div>
 </div>

-I'm passionate about making science accessible and engaging for everyone.
-Whether it's a community event, a beekeeping meeting, or a science festival, I love sharing research in a way that sparks curiosity and conversation.
+I’m passionate about making science accessible, engaging, and meaningful for everyone.
+Science isn’t just about data and experiments - it’s about curiosity, discovery, and connecting people with the natural world.
+I love sharing my research on bees, fungi, and the fascinating ways they interact, whether it’s at a community event, a school workshop, a science festival, or a beekeeping meeting.

+Through stories, hands-on activities, and approachable explanations, I aim to show that science is something we can all explore and enjoy.
+I especially love helping people notice the incredible diversity of life around us - from the bees in our backyards to the hidden microbes that influence our world.
+My goal is to spark curiosity, encourage questions, and leave people inspired to see science not just as something in a lab, but as a part of everyday life.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">